TappuCode/shopping/README.md

 </details>

 ## Project Details
 This is Selenium Demo automation project.
 I have used [Page object model](https://www.selenium.dev/documentation/en/guidelines_and_recommendations/page_object_models/) design pattern and PageFactory.
 Project can build using maven.
-These selenium tests can be run using TestNG testing framework.
-I have made assumption that user account already existing and add details in config property file
+These selenium tests can be run using TestNG testing framework. **I have made assumption that user account already existing and added account details in config property file**

 ### Framework used
 I have used following major framework to build this project.